A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 FBI Searches Virginia Sen. Louise Lucas Office And Cannabis Business In Ongoing Probe

-On Wednesday, May 6, 2026, FBI agents executed search warrants at Sen. L. Louise Lucas's Portsmouth district office and at a cannabis dispensary linked to her in a federal corruption probe. (nytimes.com)
+On Wednesday, May 6, 2026, FBI agents executed court-authorized search warrants at Virginia State Sen. L. Louise Lucas's Portsmouth district office and at a cannabis dispensary closely associated with her.[1]

-The FBI confirmed to CBS News that agents searched Lucas's office and that a dispensary she co-owns was being searched, saying the inquiry is ongoing and posed no public-safety threat.
-Investigators are examining whether Lucas or entities tied to her profited from illegal sales of high-THC products during Virginia's gray-market period before regulated retail begins in 2027, according to The New York Times.
-Lucas denied wrongdoing and said she had not been told the basis for the search; she told Fox News she had no idea why agents were at her office.
+Federal officials said they were carrying out a court-authorized search in Portsmouth, declined to name a target or detail the probe, and said the investigation posed no threat to public safety.[2]
+Investigators are reportedly probing whether Lucas or entities tied to her profited from illegal sales of high-THC products during Virginia's gray-market period before regulated retail begins in 2027.[1]
+Lucas denied wrongdoing, said she had not been told the search's basis, and told reporters she had no idea why agents were at her office.[3]

 Public Corruption Investigations State Politics Cannabis Regulation and Enforcement Federal Law Enforcement Redistricting and Elections